 Bohemian fashion is easy to spot and yet hard to mimic.
 While it may seem like individuals with a boho style just roll out of bed, it is actually a well thought out and curated style.
 Bohemian style is dependent upon choosing the right manufacturers, fabric, patterns, colors, and fit.

 While this might have been able to go under the Fashion category, boho bridal stands on its own.
-Brides and grooms from all over the states use their weddings to travel back to a simpler time.
+Brides and grooms from all over the states use their weddings because they want to travel back to a simpler time.
 For instance, women choose ethereal dresses covered in lace and light beading while the men don suspenders and bowties.
 The flowers are soft colors and the decorations are all DIY.
-This trend will continue to be seen in everything bridal for years to come.
+Overall, this trend will continue to be seen in everything bridal for years to come.

 Do you have an interest in learning more about the history behind your favorite interior design styles?
 Click here to explore our Interior Design program.